facebook/relay/website/docs/tutorial/arrays-lists.md

 }
 ```

 With that, we've got a collection of Stories on the screen.
+It's worth pointing out that here we're mixing individual fields with fragment spreads in the same place in our query.
+This means that Newsfeed can read the fields it cares about (directly from `useLazyLoadQuery`) while Story can read the fields it cares about (via `useFragment`).
+The *same object* both contains Newsfeed's selected field `id` and is also a fragment key for `StoryFragment`.

 :::tip
 GraphQL Lists are only the most basic way of dealing with collections of things.
 We’ll build on them to do pagination and infinite scrolling later in the tutorial, using a special system called Connections.
 You’ll want to use Connections in most situations where you have a collection of items — although you’ll still use GraphQL Lists as a building block.